-1. A bachelor degree is required, preferably with a major in Computer Science or an allied discipline.
+1. A Bachelor's Degree is required, preferably with a major in Computer Science or an allied discipline.
 Students with insufficient background in Computer Science must take undergraduate Computer Science courses to remedy any deficiencies (in addition to their graduate program).
-A sufficient background in Computer Science must include at least the following courses (or equivalent):
+A sufficient background in Computer Science must include at least the following courses (or their equivalent):

-MATH 2200; Analytic Geometry and Calculus
+MATH 2250 Calculus I (Differential Calculus)

-MATH 2410; Integral Calculus with Theory
+MATH 2260 Calculus II (Integral Calculus)

-CSCI 1301; Introduction to Computing and Programming
+CSCI 1301 Introduction to Computing and Programming

-CSCI 1302; Software Development
+CSCI 1302 Software Development

-CSCI 1730; Systems Programming
+CSCI 1730 Systems Programming

-CSCI/MATH 2610: Discrete Mathematics for Computer Science
+CSCI/MATH 2610 Discrete Mathematics for Computer Science

-CSCI 2670: Introduction to Theory of Computing
+CSCI 2670 Introduction to Theory of Computing

-CSCI 2720; Data Structures
+CSCI 2720 Data Structures

-2. Admission to this program is selective; students with a record of academic excellence have a better chance of acceptance.
-Students with exceptionally strong undergraduate records may apply for admission to the graduate program prior to fulfilling all of the above requirements.

-- 3. Graduate Record Examination (GRE) test scores are required for admission consideration. - 4.
+- 2. Admission to this program is selective; students with a record of academic excellence have a better chance of acceptance.
+Students with exceptionally strong undergraduate records may apply for admission to the graduate program prior to fulfilling all of the above requirements. - 3.
+Graduate Record Examination (GRE) test scores are required for admission consideration.
+International applicants also need TOEFL or IELTS official test scores. - 4.
 Three letters of recommendation are required, preferably written by university professors familiar with the student's academic work and potential.
 If the student has work experience, one letter may be from his/her supervisor.
 Letters should be sent directly from the letter writer. - 5.
-A one or two page personal statement outlining the student's background, achievements, and future goals is required. - 6.
-A student may include a recent copy of her resume as part of the application packet; however, this is not required.
+A one- or two-page personal statement outlining the student's background, achievements, and future goals is required. - 6.
+A student may include a recent copy of his/her resume as part of the application packet; however, this is not required.